 3. Walmart Buy Box Banner

-SBA (Search Brand Amplifier) is a branded group of products that appears at the top of a search resut listing for specific keywords.
-This advertising placement is also determined by the Walmart internal media team and, like the buy box banner, can be won through automatic campaigns.
+Sponsored Brands (sometimes abbreviated to SB) is a branded group of products that appears at the top of a search result listing for specific keywords.

 What are some Walmart.com advertising best practices?

 In order to get the most value from your Walmart.com advertisements, Marsten recommends making careful use of automated campaigns: